aminebadraoui/MNFST-RAG-UI/docs/multi-tenant/api-specification.md

 # Multi-Tenant API Specification

-Complete API specification for the RAG Chat multi-tenant SaaS platform, including all endpoints, request/response formats, and authentication requirements.
+Complete API specification for the MNFST-RAG multi-tenant SaaS platform, including all endpoints, request/response formats, and authentication requirements.

 ## 🎯 Overview

-This document provides a comprehensive specification of all API endpoints available in the RAG Chat multi-tenant platform.
+This document provides a comprehensive specification of all API endpoints available in the MNFST-RAG multi-tenant platform.
 The API follows RESTful principles and uses JSON for all request/response payloads.

 ## 📋 API Basics